 The Victorian era was a time of great change, with the Industrial Revolution transforming the world.
 It was also a time of great innovation in transport and communication technology.
-This blog will explore some of these innovations, from horse-drawn carriages to steam trains and electric telegraphs, to see how they changed our lives forever.
+This blog will explore some of these Victorian transport innovations, from horse-drawn carriages to steam trains and electric telegraphs, to see how they changed our lives forever.

 It’s been over 100 years since Queen Victoria died but her legacy still runs deep today – not only because she reigned for 64 years, but because she presided over an age that transformed society as we know it.

-The Victorian era saw huge advancements in science, medicine, and industry; fundamental changes in social attitudes; seismic shifts in politics; and new technologies which would shape the way we communicated, traveled, and experienced the world.
+The Victorian era saw huge advancements in science, medicine, and industry; fundamental changes in social attitudes; seismic shifts in politics; and new technologies which would shape the way we communicated, travelled, and experienced the world.

-Horse-drawn carriages: Horses were crucial to Victorian transport.
+Horses were crucial to Victorian transport.
 Horses had been the primary method of pulling carts since antiquity, and they continued to be used by many Victorians until the late 1800s, when they were gradually replaced by more modern technology.

 Horsecars were replaced by cable cars (which operated via pulleys) and then electric trolley cars (which used an overhead line).
-Cable cars fell out of favor because it was difficult to maintain their underground cables, which frequently got ripped out in bad weather, causing delays.
+Cable cars fell out of favour because it was difficult to maintain their underground cables, which frequently got ripped out in bad weather, causing delays.

 The first mechanically powered vehicles began appearing on the roads in England at around this time too – but these were just the beginning.
 Steam-powered engines were gradually introduced into road use by engineers such as Walter Hancock and Nicholas Meyer, who constructed a steam carriage in 1867.